corno/bass-clarinet/README.md

 # design goals

-`bass-clarinet` is very much like [yajl] but written in TypeScript:
+the ASTN parser is very much like [yajl] but written in TypeScript:

 * written in TypeScript
 * portable